Etebo and Nyom in action as Sevilla end impressive Getafe home form | Goal.com

 Etebo and Nyom were handed starting roles but could not prevent Jose Bordalas’ men from losing in front of their own fans.

-Getafe have been impressive at Coliseum Alfonso Perez, winning their previous three games, including last Thursday’s Europa League victory against Ajax before the Palanganas ended the fine home run.
+Getafe have been impressive at Coliseum Alfonso Perez, winning their previous three games, including last Thursday’s Europa League victory against Ajax before the Palanganas ended their fine home run.

 Goals from Lucas Ocampos, Fernando and Jules Kounde condemned Bordalas’ side to their seventh defeat this season.

-Despite the defeat, Getafe remain in Champions League spot after gathering 42 points from 25 games.
+Despite the defeat, Getafe remain in contention for a Champions League spot after gathering 42 points from 25 games.

-The African stars will hope to deliver a more impactful showing when Getafe take on Ajax in the second leg Round of 32 of their Europa League game against Ajax on Thursday.
+The African stars will hope to deliver a more impactful showing when Getafe take on Ajax in the second leg Round of 32 fixture in the Europa League on Thursday.